knope-dev/knope/docs/src/introduction.md

 You create a file called `knope.toml` in your project directory which defines some workflows.
 The format of this file is described in [the chapter on config][config], the key piece to which is the `workflows` array.
 You can get started quickly with `knope --generate` which will give you some starter workflows.

-Once you've got a config set up, you just run this program (`knope` if you installed normally via cargo).
-That will prompt you to select one of your configured workflows.
-Do that and you're off to the races!
+In order to run a workflow (whether via a custom file or a [default workflow](default_workflows.md)), you run `knope <workflow name>`.
+For example, `knope release` will run a workflow named `release` (and error if such a workflow does not exist).
+You can also run `knope --help` to see a list of available workflows.

 ## CLI Arguments

-Running `knope` on its own will prompt you to select a defined workflow (if any).
-You can quickly run a workflow by passing the workflow's `name` as a positional argument.
-This is the only positional argument `knope` accepts, so `knope release` expects there to be a workflow named `release` and will try to run that workflow.
+Except for a few options, `knope` must always be run with one positional argument, the name of the workflow to be run.
+So `knope release` expects there to be a workflow named `release` (as there is in the [default workflows](default_workflows.md)).
+Here are all the options that can be passed, note that some of them are situational (e.g., only available when running a relevant workflow):

-### Options
+### `--help`

-There are a few options you can pass to `knope` to control how it behaves.

-1. `--help` prints out a help message and exits.
+Prints out a help message containing available workflows and options, then exits.
+This can be run without any positional workflow argument.

+### `--version`

-2. `--version` prints out the version of `knope` and exits.
+Prints out the version of `knope` and exits.
+This can be run without any positional workflow argument.

+### `--generate`

-3. `--generate` will generate a `knope.toml` file in the current directory.
+Generates a `knope.toml` file in the current directory. _This cannot be used if there is already a `knope.toml` file present._

+### `--upgrade`

+Upgrades your `knope.toml` file from deprecated syntax to the new syntax in preparation for the next breaking release. _This can only be used if you have a `knope.toml` file, not if you are using the [default workflows](default_workflows.md)._

+### `--validate`

-4. `--validate` will check your `knope.toml` to make sure every workflow in it is valid, then exit.
+Checks your `knope.toml` to make sure every workflow in it is valid, then exits.
 This could be useful to run in CI to make sure that your config is always valid.
-The exit code of this command will be 0 only if the config is valid.
+The exit code of this command will be 0 only if the config is valid. _This cannot be used if there is no `knope.toml` file present._

+### `--dry-run`

-5. `--dry-run` will pretend to run the selected workflow (either via arg or prompt), but will not actually perform any work (e.g., external commands, file I/O, API calls).
-Detects the same errors as `--validate` but also outputs info about what _would_ happen to stdout.
+Pretends to run the selected workflow (one must be provided), but will not actually perform any work (for example, no external commands, file I/O, or API calls).
+Detects the same errors as `--validate` but also outputs info about what _would_ happen to the standard output (likely your terminal window).
+For example, to see what `knope release` _would_ do without creating an actual release, run `knope release --dry-run`.

+#### `--prerelease-label`

-6. `--prerelease-label` will override the `prerelease_label` for any [`PrepareRelease`] step run.
+Overrides the `prerelease_label` for any [`PrepareRelease`] step run. _This option can only be provided after a workflow which contains a [`PrepareRelease`] step._

-7. `--upgrade` will upgrade your `knope.toml` file from deprecated syntax to the new syntax in preparation for the next breaking release.
+#### `--override-version`

+Allows you to manually determine the next version for a [`BumpVersion`] or [`PrepareRelease`] instead of using a semantic versioning rule.
+This option can only be provided after a workflow which contains a relevant step.
+This has two formats, depending on whether there is [one package](config/packages.md#a-single-package-with-a-single-versioned-file) or [multiple packages](config/packages.md#multiple-packages).

+If the single-package format is used (as it is for the [default workflows](default_workflows.md), `--override-version 1.0.0` will set the version to `1.0.0`.

+If the multi-package syntax is used (**even if only one package is configured with it**), you must specify the name of each package that should be overriden.
+For example, `--override-version first-package=1.0.0 --override-version second-package=2.0.0` will set the version of `first-package` to `1.0.0` and `second-package` to `2.0.0`, erroring if either of those packages is not configured.

 ### Environment Variables